Sharing my journey…

 Along the way, Sateria patented a design for an undergarment, and is developing a lingerie line based on the patent.

-The Fibroid Foundation is a patient advocacy partner of the Mayo Clinic fibroid research team.
-Sateria Venable has spoken on the Russ Parr Morning Show and has been featured in the Huffington Post.
+The Fibroid Foundation has a vast network of relationships.
+Participation on key research initiatives is a focus.
+Sateria Venable has spoken on the Russ Parr Morning Show and has been featured in the Washington Post and Huffington Post.

-The Fibroid Foundation participated in the NIH/Howard University Fibroid Summit and AdvaMed.
+The Fibroid Foundation participated in the NIH/Howard University Fibroid Summit and AdvaMed conference.
+The Foundation is the sole advocacy organization on the registry steering committee of the COMPARE-UF fibroids study.

 The mission of the Fibroid Foundation is to be a go-to, life-enhancing resource to the millions of women with fibroids, and a catalyst to bring attention to more holistic solutions to women’s health.